 Kindergarten Teacher: Requirements for Teaching Kindergarten

 Kindergarten teachers educate young children during some of their most formative educational years.
-Individuals generally need specific training and a state license, though exact requirements can vary by state.
+These teachers generally need to complete a bachelor's or master's program in education, student-teaching experiences and a licensure exam, though exact requirements can vary by state.

 Requirements for Kindergarten Teachers